yidas/codeigniter-queue-worker/README.md

 class My_worker extends WorkerController
 {
-    // Set for that a listener only create a worker
+    // Setting for that a listener only fork a worker
-    // set to 1 could prevent race condition depended on your queue structure public $workerMaxNum = 1;
+    // Setting to 1 could prevent race condition depended on your queue structure public $workerMaxNum = 1;

     // Enable text log writen into specified file